top of page

 Corporations

 Corporations are organizations formed with state governmental approval to act as an artificial person to carry on business, which can sue or be sued, and can issue shares of stock to raise funds with which to start a business or increase its capital.
 Corporations become separate legal entities from their owners, so liability for debts or damages caused by the corporation are limited to the company’s assets.
-There are two primary types of corporations: S Corporations and C Corporations.
+There are two primary types of corporations: S-Corporations and C-Corporations.
 The biggest differences between the different types of corporations have to do with how stocks are held and how taxes are assessed.

 Limited Liability Company (LLC)